TarilG3/TarilG3/README.md

 - 🎓 Currently pursuing **Bachelor of Science in Information Technology (BSIT)**
 - 🏫 Studying at **Pamantasan ng Lungsod ng Muntinlupa**
 - 🌐 Interested in **Computer Networks, Cloud Computing, and Cybersecurity**
-- 📖 Constantly learning about system administration, Linux, and network security
+- 📖 Constantly learning about **cloud infrastructure, Linux systems, and network security**
 - 🔍 Exploring certifications like **CompTIA and Azure Certifications**

 ---